• Skip to primary navigation

 Tomato Marmalade

-Sauté tomatoes, tomato paste, onions, and garlic in bacon grease and canola oil five minutes.
-Add remaining ingredients and cook on medium low heat for about 20 minutes until marmalade consistency is reached.
+• Heat a small saucepan to a medium heat.
+Add oil.
+Sauté tomatoes, tomato paste, onions, and garlic for five minutes until slightly softened and fragrant.
+Add remaining ingredients.
+Bring to a boil and reduce to a simmer.
+Cook on medium low heat for about 20 minutes until marmalade consistency is reached.
+Season with salt and pepper.

 Meet Nicole